Skip to content

 .limit(50);

-The agent receives kept items plus a UI block that tells it how to get more specific results.
+Slices arrays before validation.
+The agent receives kept items plus a UI block telling it how to narrow results.

 Suggested Actions